Twitter bans third party ads

 Twitter had decided to ban third party services placing advertising on its messaging platform in a move that prohibits developers with services or applications using the Twitter API to place any ads in their implementation of the timeline.

-This means that third-party Twitter apps injecting ads into their service will now have to update and remove this functionality in order to comply with the new API terms of service.
+This means that third party Twitter apps injecting ads into their service will now have to update and remove this functionlaity in order to comply with the new API terms of service.

-Twitter's decision follows its recent introduction of Promoted Tweets; a new business model that brought on advertising partners including Sony Pictures, Starbucks and Virgin America, whereby partner tweets will serve the dual purpose of appearing ordinarily in the timeline but will sit at the top of related search results within Twitter.
+Twitter's decision follows on from its recent introduction of Promoted Tweets; a new business model http://www.siliconrepublic.com/news/article/15830/business/twitter-rolls-out-advertising-model-with-promoted-tweets that brought on advertising partners including Sony Pictures, Starbucks and Virgin America whereby partner tweets will serve the dual purpose of appearing ordinarily in the timeline but will sit at the top f related search results within Twitter.

 By Marie Boran